 Here’s how to use it to uninstall step-by-step:

-Download iMyMac Cleaner from the official website of the tool.
+Download iMyMac-PowerMyMac from the official website of the tool.

 Launch the said program on your device.

 On the main interface, you will see the system status of your device.
-Go to the left-hand side of the screen and click Mac Uninstaller.
+Go to the top side, click ToolKit and choose Mac Uninstaller.

 Press the Scan button.
 Applications on your device will be scanned automatically.